Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Top surface: Wood, glass, or metal (for placing items)

-• Storage: Drawers, shelves, or cupboard below
+• Storage: Drawers, shelves, or a cupboard below

 • Base: Legs or pedestal design